 The technology has also facilitated the rise of cryptocurrencies as an alternative to traditional banking, leading to new and important questions about tax, legal and business implications.

-To gain a better understanding of blockchain and its impact, including the increased use (and pitfalls) of cryptocurrencies, join Buchanan and blockchain and cryptocurrency experts and industry leaders for an interactive panel discussion on:
+Buchanan and blockchain and cryptocurrency experts and industry leaders held an interactive panel discussion on:

 Blockchain Technology: What Is It and Why Does It Matter?